 The Holiest Place in the World Jerusalem’s Old City

 Explore Jerusalem’s Old City on foot as the twisting streets give a glimpse into its past.
 There is a strange vibe in the Old City, where believers in Christianity, Judiasm and Islam all come to take in the birthplace of their religions.
-Save time to browse in the shops for souvenirs.
+Save time to browse in the shops for souvenirs and seek out some of the best photo spots in Jerusalem.

 Pyramids of Giza